vertica/spark-connector/CONTRIBUTING.md

 #### Spark

-The next requirement is a Spark application that uses the connector jar.
+The next requirement is a Spark application that uses the connector JAR.
 Example projects can be found under the examples directory.
 To use the JAR built above, copy it into a subdirectory called "lib" at the root of the project.

 ```shell
 cd examples/basic-read